MEET CHELSEA

 I also developed a pattern of throwing myself into situations just to prove I could do things people said I couldn’t.
 Building things out of spite was my go-to.

 It all came to a head when I was 26.
-Two major friendship fallouts and a high-stress job pushed me to my breaking point.
+Two major friendship fallouts and a high-stress job (creating a pumpkin festival) pushed me to my breaking point.

-Whether you're struggling with burnout, feeling stuck in patterns, or just ready to understand yourself better, I'm here to show you how all emotions - even the scary ones - can be your greatest teachers.
+Whether you're struggling with burnout, feeling stuck in patterns, or just ready to understand yourself better, I'm here to show you how all emotions—even the heavy, big, and scary ones—can be your greatest teacher.

-Because trust me, if this former emotional pressure cooker can learn to process feelings productively through coloring, anyone can!
+Trust me, if this former emotional pressure cooker who spent years overanalyzing everything can learn to identify emotions, understand the stories I'm telling myself, and find regulation strategies through coloring, anyone can.